Our approach to biodiversity management

 As an ICMM (International Council on Mining and Metals) member, Vale actively participated in the development of the new Nature Position Statement and is committed to contributing to a positive future for nature by supporting and actively participating in commitments related to reducing and managing impacts in its operations, working directly within its value chain, seeking partnerships to work on landscape recovery and conservation, leveraging systemic transformations, and providing transparency to its actions and results.

-As a CEBDS (Brazilian Business Council for Sustainable Development) member, Vale has committed to the Brazilian Business Commitment for Biodiversity, highlighting the importance of biodiversity and ecosystem services to our business and demonstrating our progress in their conservation and sustainable use.
+As a CEBDS (Brazilian Business Council for Sustainable Development) member, Vale has committed to the Brazilian Business Commitment for Biodiversity , highlighting the importance of biodiversity and ecosystem services to our business and demonstrating our progress in their conservation and sustainable use.

 As a member of the Life Coalition since 2024, Vale joins leading companies and financial institutions in seeking methods to measure biodiversity and accelerate global conservation through concrete actions and transformative solutions.
+In 2025, Vale joined the Life Business and Biodiversity Coalition and implemented the Life methodology to assess biodiversity performance at the company’s sites.

 Our dependencies and impacts